Financial Provision Solicitors

 Financial provision (formally known as ancillary relief) is the term used for the orders that a court can make - often called the divorce settlement.
 These orders include regular maintenance payments, a lump sum, transfer of property and even pension sharing.
 Either party in the proceedings may apply to the Court for financial provision.

-Settlements in a divorce / dissolution case can be agreed by spouses / partners with the help of a specialist solicitor and without the involvement of the courts.
-This can be done either by entering into a separation agreement or by agreeing the terms of a court order (consent order).
-These can be done at any time during proceedings, although court orders (formerly known as decree nisi) can only be made after the decree nisi / conditional order has been granted.
-If a pension share has been agreed this can only be implemented by an order.
+Settlements in a divorce / dissolution case can be agreed by spouses / partners with the help of a specialist solicitor and without the courts involvement.
+This can be done either by entering into a separation agreement or by agreeing the terms of a court order known as a consent order.
+If the parties enter into a separation agreement, the agreed terms can later be stipulated within a consent order.
+Separation agreements and consent orders can be prepared at any time during the divorce proceedings.
+However, the application for a financial order can only be made after the conditional order has been granted.

 - Last two years accounts